JuliaGPU/AMGX.jl/README.md

 using Pkg; Pkg.install(url ="https://github.com/JuliaComputing/AMGX.jl")
 ```

-Currently, there are no prebuilt binaries so you need to have AMGX available
+Currently, only prebuilt binaries are available for Linux, otherwise you need to have AMGX available
 locally.

 Before using the package, reading through the [official API reference docs for